FroeMic/TUM-IN-Protein-Prediction-1/exam-questions/33-old-questions.md

 >
 > The cross-training set is needed to decide, when to stop training \(when overtraining sets in\) and to tweak certain parameters before running against the test-set.

+**Question: **Did balanced training improve the Q3 prediction accuracy?
+Which assumption did it prove wrong?

+> Balanced training actually decreased the Q3 accuracy.
+However, it did improve the prediction accuracy for strands significantly, falsifying the hypothesis that strands could not be predicted with local information.

 ### 3.3.9 Lecture 8: Secondary Structure Prediction 3

 ### 3.3.10 Lecture 9: Membrane Structure Prediction